 - Photography can capture symbols of hope and strength.

 What kind of camera do I need?

 All you need is a camera, it doesn’t matter what kind.
-A digital camera with manual settings will allow for more flexibility, however you can create some pretty great images with a smartphone and apps like VSCOcam, Instagram, and a handful of others.
+A digital camera with manual settings will allow for more flexibility, however, you can create some pretty great images with a smartphone and apps like VSCOcam, Instagram, and a handful of others.
 For those of you who aren’t quite ready to take the digital camera/Photoshop plunge, we’ll introduce a few apps and programs that can help create images and won’t break the bank.

 What does the course cover?

 This course will guide you in using photography as a medium for exploring and expressing grief.
 Each week you will be challenged to focus your camera in a new direction related to your loved one and your life after loss.
-Although the emphasis is not on technical instruction, there will be opportunity to receive feedback and/or instruction.
+Although the emphasis is not on technical instruction, there will be an opportunity to receive feedback and/or instruction.